How to Create a Life that Honors Your Best Self

 5 Tips to Create Your ‘Optimal’ Self

 In an article in Scientific American, Kaufman condenses the views of many psychologists, sociologists and philosophers to offer guidelines for living an “authentic” or “actualized” life.
-That means you encourage your natural talents and desires, and also choose parts of yourself you want to improve or change, lovingly, of course.
-Here are Kaufman’s tips for becoming your best self, not in the judgement or eyes of others, although that may come about, but in alignment with your own heart and soul.
+That means you encourage your natural talents and desires and also choose parts of yourself you want to improve or change, lovingly, of course.
+Here are Kaufman’s tips for becoming your best self, not in the judgment or eyes of others, although that may come about, in alignment with your own heart and soul.

 - Set meaningful goals - If you were writing songs and singing at festivals by the time you were 12 and want to be a professional musician, go for it.
 But if you’re happy playing the piano for yourself at home, your goal might be to learn to play one of your favorite songs.
 Don’t go to medical school because your parents want you to be a doctor (sorry parents).
 Go if you have a burning desire to help those who are ill and you want encourage health, despite the stress doctors must bear with life and death decisions often in their hands.

 - Choose social roles wisely - When you’re part of a group that enhances your natural personality and your identity, you strengthen your “authentic” self.
 It is also enriching to embrace diversity and change and have a social group that adds to your experience of the world.
 All the while, aim to keep your uniqueness without becoming either too isolated or so influenced by any group that you slip into norms that may not be nourishing for your “best” self.